jronallo/iiif-workshop/workshop/image/parameters-play.md

 You can also try manipulating these other images.
 Given is the scheme, server, and prefix then a list of image identifiers.

+> Challenge: Try to use the region parameter to get a particular section of the image like a face or a painting in a painting.

 **NCSU Libraries** https://iiif.lib.ncsu.edu/iiif
 - [0008232](https://d.lib.ncsu.edu/collections/catalog/0008232)
 - [0006749](https://d.lib.ncsu.edu/collections/catalog/0006749)